Codeer-Software/TestAssistantPro.Samples/WinForms/README.md

 It is also possible to change to a highly readable name here.
 If you change the number of lines, please exit once and execute "Check Driver" again.

-### 3. Start Capture
+### 3. Capture
-Right-click within CaptureTest function of Test.cs of Scenario project and execute "Start Capture".
+Right-click within CaptureTest function of Test.cs of Scenario project and execute "Capture".
 The operation method is generated with the code using the driver.

  ![StartCapture.gif](Img/StartCapture.gif)